What is Considered Abandonment in Divorce Proceedings?

 moving boxes

 Someone can be accused of abandoning their family, but when it comes to Illinois state law and divorce proceedings the term abandonment has a specific definition.
 If you want to get a divorce because your spouse has abandoned your family, it’s important to know how that abandonment can affect the divorce process and its ultimate outcome.
-A Morton divorce lawyer from our firm can tell you more.
+A Peoria divorce lawyer from our firm can tell you more.

 How Would Illinois Define Abandonment?